Cohort 1 applications are open. 20 seats. Program starts 13 July 2026. Apply now

 Launch

-A real B2C product goes live with paid acquisition, monitoring, feedback, and retrospective.
+A real business-to-consumer product goes live with paid acquisition, monitoring, feedback, and retrospective.

 Admissions